 On her biggest challenge: Going back to work after maternity leave is really tough.
 After spending months in a “baby bubble”, you feel vulnerable and exposed walking back into your job.
 So many amazing women lose their confidence and drop out of work altogether.
 I started at Smart Works when my kids were three, five and seven years old – and that was when I truly began to feel like “me” again.

 On staying sane: I’m happiest hanging out with my family and friends, they are my rocks.
 I’m in a theatre club with seven pals; we meet up every couple of months to see whatever is showing at The Almeida Theatre in Islington.
 My favourite production of last year was Richard III staring Ralph Fiennes.
 He was breath-takingly good.
 I do pilates at least twice a week too and I love the feeling of inner strength that a good class brings.

 On her most powerful piece of advice to other women: Accept that there will be ups and downs in your career and try not to compare yourself too harshly to others.
 And like my dad said, “Do what you love.”

-AW19, FB, Featured Collection, Festive Treat Offer, Jackets & CoatsComplete your look with the cool yet classic Penrose coat.
-Read more$495.00
+- AW19, Festive Treat Offer, Featured Collection, FB, Sale, Jackets & CoatsComplete your look with the cool yet classic Penrose coat.
+Read more

-Event Dressing, FB, Featured Collection, Festive Treat Offer, SS19, Tailoring, Trousers, Trousers, Working From Home OfferWide-leg trousers combining eye-catching elegance with relaxed wearability, presented in pristine white.
+- Event Dressing, FB, Featured Collection, Festive Treat Offer, SS19, Tailoring, Trousers, Trousers, Working From Home EditWide-leg trousers combining eye-catching elegance with relaxed wearability.
 Read more$245.00